robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 individuals within the buffer were not within the given distance of one another (Robitaille et al. 2019).
 Group assignment based on the chain rule has previously been applied to caribou at a distance of 50m (Peignier et al. 2019; Lesmerises et al. 2018).
-To assess the role of social scale in multilayer networks, we varied the threshold distance for group assignment between 5-500m (see *Social scale* section below).
 In all networks, nodes represented individuals, intralayer edges represented associations between individuals in a given habitat type, and interlayer edges represented **XXXX \[ALEC??\]**.

 We weighted edges of social networks by the strength of association between caribou using the simple ratio index (SRI, Cairns and Schwager